openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-messaging/02-create-message-listeners.md

 To receive our Ping messages from a JMS Queue we'll need a class that listens for Queue messages.
 These components (typically called `Receivers`) in Spring Boot are `@Component`-annotated classes with a method annotated with `@JmsListener`.
 For this you need to click on the following link which will open an empty file in the editor: ``src/main/java/com/example/service/FruitReceiver.java``{{open}}

-Then, copy the below content into the file (or use the `Copy to Editor` button):
+Then, copy part of the below content into the file (or use the `Copy to Editor` button):

 <pre class="file" data-filename="src/main/java/com/example/service/FruitReceiver.java" data-target="replace">
 package com.example.service;